roderickmonk/canadapost-api/README.md

 </ul>

 ## Testing
-It is assumed at the outset that both NodeJS and Typescript are already installed.
+It is assumed that both NodeJS and Typescript are already installed.
 After cloning the project, it can be tested as follows:
 ```bash
 cd canadapost-api
 npm install